eternitywall/blog.eternitywall.com/_posts/2017-06-23-opentimestamp-performances.md

 - delay depends on the writing policy chosen (e.g. if you decide to write 4 times per day accept 12 hours granularity with acceptable fees) and
 - delay depends on the fee chosen, if very low you accept to have a less precise timestamp.

+A special thanks to Peter Todd and Riccardo Casatta for feedbacks and everyone who works on OpenTimestamps.